-Conditions for remand detention; grounds for arrest
+Section 112 Conditions for remand detention; grounds for arrest

-(1) Remand detention may be ordered against the accused if he is strongly suspected of having committed the offence and if there is a ground for arrest.
-It may not be ordered if it is disproportionate to the significance of the case or to the penalty or measure of reform and prevention likely to be imposed.

-(2) A ground for arrest shall exist if, on the basis of certain facts,

-- 1. it is established that the accused is at large or in hiding, - 2. considering the circumstances of the individual case, there is a risk that the accused will evade the criminal proceedings (risk of flight) or - 3. the accused's conduct gives rise to the strong suspicion that he will - a) destroy, alter, remove, suppress or falsify evidence or - b) improperly influence the co-accused, witnesses or experts or - c) cause others to do so and if, therefore, the danger exists that establishment of the truth will be made more difficult (risk of the suppression of evidence).
+- (1) Remand detention may be ordered against an accused person if he or she is strongly suspected of having committed the offence and there is a ground for arrest.
+It may not be ordered if it is disproportionate to the significance of the case or to the penalty or measure of reform and prevention likely to be imposed. - (2) A ground for arrest exists if, on the basis of certain facts, - 1. it is established that the accused is at large or in hiding, - considering the circumstances of the individual case, there is a risk that the accused will evade the criminal proceedings (risk of flight) or - 3. the accused's conduct gives rise to the strong suspicion that he or she will - a) destroy, alter, remove, suppress or falsify evidence or - b) improperly influence the co-accused, witnesses or experts or - c) cause others to do so and if, therefore, the danger exists that establishment of the truth will be made more difficult (risk of the suppression of evidence).

-(3) Remand detention may also be ordered against an accused who is strongly suspected pursuant to section 308 (1) to (3) of the Criminal Code of having committed an offence under section 6 (1) no. 1 or section 13 (1) of the Code of Crimes against International Law or section 129a (1) or (2), also in conjunction with section 129b (1) or under section 211, 212, 226, 306b or 306c of the Criminal Code or insofar as life or limb of another have been endangered by the offence, even if there are no grounds for arrest pursuant to subsection (2).
+(3) Remand detention may also be ordered against an accused who is strongly suspected pursuant to section 308 (1) to (3) of the Criminal Code of having committed an offence under section 6 (1) no. 1 or section 13 (1) of the Code of Crimes against International Law or section 129a (1) or (2), also in conjunction with section 129b (1), or under section 176c, 176d, 211, 212, 226, 306b or 306c of the Criminal Code or insofar as the life or limb of another has been endangered by the offence, even if there are no grounds for arrest pursuant to subsection (2).